tobybp/linked-blog-starter-md/School/Subjects/Computing/Mr Tong/Homework/Client-Server and Peer-to-Peer.md

 - Receives the reply
 ## Role of the Server
 - The server waits for requests from the clients
-- It may need to pass the request to another server, meaning the server then becomes the client.
+- It may need to pass the request to another server, meaning the server then becomes the client to the new server.
+## Client-Server Networking
+Features:
+-